STAMP-project/dspot/README.md

 	* testclasses: specify the relative path from project/targetModule of the folder that contain binaries of the test source program (.class).(default: target/test-classes/)
 	* additionalClasspathElements: specify additional classpath elements. (_e.g._ a jar file) This value should be a list of relative paths from project/targetModule.
 Elements of the list must be separated by a comma ','.
 	* systemProperties: specify system properties.
 This value should be a list of couple property;value, separated by a comma ','.
 For example, systemProperties=admin=toto,passwd=tata.
 This define two system properties.
-	* outputDirectory: specify a path folder for the output.(default: target/dspot/output)
+	* outputDirectory: specify a path folder for the output.
 	* delta: specify the delta value for the assertions of floating-point numbers.
 If DSpot generates assertions for float, it uses Assert.assertEquals(expected, actual, delta).
 This property specify the delta value.(default: 0.1)
 	* excludedClasses: specify the full qualified name of excluded test classes.
 Each qualified name must be separated by a comma ','.
 These classes won't be amplified, nor executed during the mutation analysis, if the PitMutantScoreSelector is used.This property can be valued by a regex.
 	* excludedTestCases: specify the list of test cases to be excluded.
 Each is the name of a test case, separated by a comma ','.